-LOCATION: MAGNOLIA HOUSE, WESTWOOD ROAD, WINDLESHAM, GU20 6LP PROPOSAL: Detached two storey dwelling with associated landscaping following demolition of existing dwelling and annexe building.
-(Additional information recv'd 19/5/17) (Additional information recv'd 1/6/17).
+2017/0293 Reg Date 20/04/2017 Windlesham LOCATION: MAGNOLIA HOUSE, WESTWOOD ROAD, WINDLESHAM, GU20 6LP PROPOSAL: Detached two storey dwelling with associated following demolition of existing dwelling and a building.
+(Additional information recv'd 19/5/17 information recv'd 1/6/17). nnexe TYPE: APPLICANT: OFFICER: Full Planning Application Mr M Sandiradze Ross Cahalane

+The application would normally be determined under the Council's Scheme of Delegation, however, it has been reported to the Planning Applications Committee at the request of Cllr Conrad Sturt.

+1.0 SUMMARY

-TYPE: Full Planning Application APPLICANT: Mr M Sandiradze OFFICER: Ross Cahalane The application would normally be determined under the Council's Scheme of Delegation, however, it has been reported to the Planning Applications Committee at the request of Cllr Conrad Sturt.
-UPDATE This application was presented to the Planning Applications Committee on 29 June 2017 with a recommendation to refuse planning permission.
-The following is a written update: Members resolved to defer the application for a site visit at the request of the Chairman of the Planning Applications Committee.
-Since then, one neighbouring letter of support has been received, commenting that the proposal is not an extensive addition and will present a far superior and more compact visual appearance than the current house.
-PREVIOUS COMMITTEE REPORT PRESENTED TO THE PLANNING APPLICATIONS COMMITTEE ON 29 JUNE 2017.
-RECOMMENDATION: REFUSE 1.0 SUMMARY - 1.1 This application seeks planning permission for the erection of a detached two storey dwelling with associated landscaping following demolition of existing dwelling and annexe building. - 1.2 This report concludes the development is inappropriate development in the Green Belt which would be harmful to it.
+- 1.1 This application seeks planning permission for the erection of a detached two storey dwelling with associated landscaping following demolition of existing dwelling and annexe building. - 1.2 This report concludes the development is inappropriate development in the Green Belt which would be harmful to it.
 Further harm to the openness of the Green Belt would arise as a result of the additional built form.
 It is considered that the very special circumstances presented by the applicant do not clearly outweigh the substantial harm to the Green Belt as identified.
 The application is therefore recommended for refusal.

-2.0 SITE DESCRIPTION The application site is to the north of the settlement of Windlesham and also within the Metropolitan Green Belt.
+2.0 SITE DESCRIPTION

+2.1 The application site is to the north of the settlement of Windlesham and also within the Metropolitan Green Belt.
 The application property comprises of a detached two storey dwellinghouse on a large plot.
 Neighbouring properties in the area are detached two storey dwellinghouses on large plots that vary in design, age and type.

-3.0 RELEVANT PLANNING HISTORY 3.1 BGR/4477 Erect one house with double garage.
+3.0 RELEVANT PLANNING HISTORY

+3.1 BGR/4477 Erect one house with double garage.

 Decision: Granted (1964 - implemented)

-3.2 SU/2008/0992 Erection of a replacement two storey dwelling following demolition of
+3.2 SU/2008/0992 Erection of a replacement two storey dwelling following demolition of existing.

-existing.
+Decision: Withdrawn

-Decision: Withdrawn 3.3 SU/2011/0844 Certificate of Lawful Development for the proposed erection of a single storey side extension, two storey rear extension and conversion of existing roof space along with the insertion of rooflights in the rear of the building.
+3.3 SU/2011/0844 Certificate of Lawful Development for the proposed erection of a single storey side extension, two storey rear extension and conversion of existing roof space along with the insertion of rooflights in the rear of the building.

 Decision: Agreed (not implemented)

 3.4 SU/2010/0456 Certificate of Lawfulness for the proposed erection of two

-outbuildings.

 Decision: Agreed (not implemented)

-3.5 SU/2012/0323 Certificate of Lawful of Proposed Development for the erection of two
+3.5 SU/2012/0323 Certificate of Lawful of Proposed Development for the erection of two outbuildings.

-outbuildings.

-Decision: Split decision (not implemented) 3.6 SU/2013/0520 Permitted Development Prior Notification for the erection of a single storey rear extension to a depth of 8 metres beyond the original rear wall of the dwelling house with a ridge height of 4 metres.
-Decision: Prior Approval (not implemented) 3.7 SU/2013/0555 Application for a Lawful Development Certificate for the proposed erection of a single storey side and rear extension, single storey rear extension, hip to gable roof conversion, insertion of 2 dormer windows, conversion of roofspace to habitable accommodation and insertion of 5 rooflights.
+Decision: Split decision (not implemented)

+3.6 SU/2013/0520 Permitted Development Prior Notification for the erection of a single storey rear extension to a depth of 8 metres beyond the original rear wall of the dwelling house with a ridge height of 4 metres.

+Decision: Prior Approval (not implemented)

+3.7 SU/2013/0555 Application for a Lawful Development Certificate for the proposed erection of a single storey side and rear extension, single storey rear extension, hip to gable roof conversion, insertion of 2 dormer windows, conversion of roofspace to habitable accommodation and insertion of 5 rooflights.

-Decision: Agreed (implemented - foundations started) 3.8 SU/2013/0581 Creation of a Basement.
+Decision: Agreed (implemented - foundations started)

+3.8 SU/2013/0581 Creation of a Basement.

 Decision: Refused

-3.9 SU/2013/0797 Erection of gates, boundary fencing and creation of access (part
+3.9 SU/2013/0797 Erection of gates, boundary fencing and creation of access (part retrospective).

-retrospective).

 Decision: Granted (fencing implemented only)

-3.10 SU/2014/0462 Certificate of Lawful Proposed Development for the erection of an
+3.10 SU/2014/0462 Certificate of Lawful Proposed Development for the erection of an outbuilding.

-outbuilding.

 Decision: Refused

-3.11 SU/2014/1040 Application for a Lawful Development Certificate (Proposed) for the

-erection of an outbuilding.
+3.11 SU/2014/1040 Application for a Lawful Development Certificate (Proposed) for the erection of an outbuilding.

-Decision: Agreed (implemented but not complete) 3.12 SU/2016/0188 Application for a Lawful Development Certificate for the proposed erection of a detached pool/gym building.
+Decision: Agreed (implemented but not complete)

+3.12 SU/2016/0188 Application for a Lawful Development Certificate for the proposed erection of a detached pool/gym building.